Twordify/Twordify/README.md

 Hi,
 I'm an engineering student at Poznan University of Technology.
 Currently doing my master degree in Robotics (Autonomous Robots).
 Interested in music, art and motorsport engineering.
 In free time enormous bookworm.
-Currently learning about GAN Networks and developing computer vision skills.
+Still developing computer vision skills and learning about GANs.

 ## 🌐 Socials: